 More and more companies are building “nap rooms” in their offices for employees to catch a few winks—and for good reason!
 Skimping on shut-eye hurts productivity.
 Prioritizing sleep time makes for a healthier, happier mind and body.
 (This one is not happening in my office, though…)

 Indulge in a massage

 We live in an action-addicted society.
-It seems everyone is glued to a “smart” phone, laptop, or another device, sometimes all at the same time.
-I find myself doing it.
-Crazy!
-While these tools are great time savers, they also still away our time because of their conveniences.
+It seems everyone is glued to a “smart” phone, laptop, or other device—sometimes all at the same time!
+While these tools are great time-savers, they also steal away our ability to connect with life around us because of their conveniences.

 Purposefully taking a break from social media, email, blogging, etc., can help us recharge and gives our brain the downtime it needs to work at an optimal level.
 See if you can unplug once a day!

 Whatever you might decide to introduce into your daily lifestyle, find ways to make self-care a priority.

 Updated: 11th June 2018